zdhiman/personal-finance/README.md

 # personal-finance
-Personal fiance recipes for investmenting
+Personal finance recipes for investing in NSE equity stocks